prestonmlangford/arbor/README.md

 # arbor

 This crate provides a generic interface to the Monte Carlo Tree Search algorithm.
-It allows the user to implement an AI agent for a two player game without the need to describe heuristics or strategies specific to the game.
+It allows a developer to implement an AI agent for a two player game without the need to describe heuristics or strategies specific to the game.

-Examples using arbor are provided on [github](https://github.com/prestonmlangford/arbor.git) including:
+Examples using arbor are provided on [GitHub](https://github.com/prestonmlangford/arbor.git) including:
 - Reversi
 - Connect 4
 - Mancala
-- Tic Tac Toe
+- Tic-Tac-Toe

+These examples are demonstrated graphically with Yew on the Arbor [GitHub.io](https://prestonmlangford.github.io/arbor/).
 ## Documentation

 Documentation is provided on [Docs.rs](https://docs.rs/arbor).